MorrowShore/Lens/README.md

 - [ ] Streamlabs support
 - [ ] Patreon support
 - [ ] Boosty support
-- [ ] Support for other platforms
+- [ ] Support for other platforms (you can offer me yourself)

+## Features
+- [x] Display messages from multiple streaming platforms at once
 - [x] Display avatars of participants of chat
 - [x] Displaying the number of viewers both total and for individual platforms
-- [x] Displays detailed information about a participant in a live chat in a separate window (including a link to the participant's page/channel)
+- [x] Displays detailed information about a participant in a live chat in a separate window including a link to the participant's page/channel (see example below)
-- [x] Built-in sound commands
-- [x] Output data to files in real time.
-Can be used to integrate with other programs
-- [x] Proxy support
-- [x] Cross-platform.
-However, not all current platforms have builds.
-Perhaps they will appear in the future, but for now you can make them yourself
+- [x] Sound commands that are activated by the corresponding message from the chat.
+There are built-in commands, but you can always add your own
+- [x] Saving messages and other information on the fly to text files.
+It may be useful for further processing by other software
+- [ ] Cross-platform
 - [ ] Web-based widgets
 - [ ] Appearance editor for Web-based widgets
 - [ ] Appearance presets (themes) for widgets
-- [x] BetterTTV, FrankerFaceZ, 7TV support on any streaming platform
+- [x] BetterTTV, FrankerFaceZ, 7TV emotes support on any streaming platform
 - [x] Ability to integrate with other applications via WebSocket
 - [x] Ability to integrate with other applications via file system
 - [x] Windows builds